WHO-Collaboratory/collaboratory-epiparameter-community/README.md

 ## How to contribute
 You can contribute by posting questions, participating in discussions as well as sharing ideas, tools, resources, and best practices.

-This is a public repository, please feel to invite other interested experts by sharing this [link](https://github.com/WorldHealthOrganization/collaboratory-epiparameter-community) with them.
+This is a public repository, please feel free to invite other interested experts by sharing this [link](https://github.com/WorldHealthOrganization/collaboratory-epiparameter-community) with them.

 ## Code of conduct
 We are building a welcoming and diverse global community from a range of disciplines and sectors.
 We care about making this a safe place for new and existing contributors.
 We therefore invite you to read our [Code of Conduct](https://ropensci.org/code-of-conduct/) to ensure you are ready to participate